majid-nabi/practice1-demo/README.md

 # practice1-demo
 just getting started with git repoditory(folder)
 <br>
-changes are by two processes-> add and commit
+changes are by two processes-> add and commit.